cjacker/opensource-toolchain-avr/README.md

 - For other satuations, buy a AVR ICE 3 or ATMEL-ICE.
 There are [various programming/debugging prototols](https://www.kanda.com/blog/microcontrollers/avr-microcontrollers/avr-microcontroller-programming-interfaces-isp-jtag-tpi-pdi-updi/) for different AVR models, such as ISP/JTAG/debugwire/UPDI, etc. Earlier version of AVR JTAG ICE may lack some protocol support，The latest official AVR ICE 3 or ATMEL ICE is always the best choice except price.

-- Pickit4 also support all protocols include hv updi support, but lack of good opensource support except pymcuprog, and only works for avr, not for pic.
+- Pickit4 also support all avr debug protocols include hv updi support after atmel was acquired by microchip, but lack of good opensource support except pymcuprog for avr mode.

 # Toolchain overview